 - Lobster: When sourced from well-managed fisheries, particularly those in Scotland, lobster can be a sustainable option.
 Look for the Marine Stewardship Council (MSC) certification.

-- Brown Crab: This can be sustainable when sourced from well-managed stocks, particularly around the British Isles.
+- Monkfish: This can be sustainable when sourced from well-managed stocks, particularly around the British Isles

 Tips for Making Sustainable Choices: